rybafish/rybafish.github.io/customKPI.md

 ### description
 Free form KPI description for the KPI table.

+### nofilter
+You can set nofilter to True for KPIs that do not have host/port assigned.
+For example something coming from business tables.
+In this case no filters on host/port will be applied so the underlying SQL does not have to have those values.
+Note: this value applied to the whole sql sorce based on single KPI description.

 ### sql
 SQL statement providing host, time optionally port and one or more integer kpi values.
 The time column has to have timestamp sql type.